Our sustainability commitment revolves around Price, Quality & Relationships.

 Relationships are crucial to sourcing high-quality coffee.
 We pay premium prices, and we treat our producers as long-term business partners.
 With some notable exceptions (such as Ethiopia, where the coffee sector is structured so as to reduce or eliminate traceability), we aim for 100% traceability for all our coffees.
 If we do not know the producer directly, we make sure that our exporting partner does and is able to supply adequate information on the producer, the farm and the coffee, thus assuring us of that fact.

 We are a ‘boots on the ground’ company.
-With sourcing offices in Medellin, Colombia and Guatemala City, Guatemala, we do not just engage with the local community – we are part of it.
+We attempt to not only engage with the local community – but become a part of it.
 We also seek to visit all of the producers and exporters from whom we purchase and to develop long-term relationships with them.

 We do not audit our suppliers.
 Rather, we develop conversations with them and visit them to ensure that we share the same values: worker welfare, living wages, education, and care for the environment.
 We will cease to work with any supplier that we feel does not share these values, and we reassess and renew our commitments with producers frequently to make sure we are still ‘on the same page’.
 Auditing producers according to a set of arbitrary criteria (that may not be applicable in their case) runs a risk of reducing sustainability to a paper trail ‘box ticking’ activity.
 We seek a deeper engagement and a relationship of mutual support and respect.